-The Remuneration Committee is authorised to retain remuneration consultants or other advisers (following a consideration of all factors relevant to the independence of the relevant remuneration consultant or other adviser) to assist it on fulfilling its duties.
-Deloitte LLP (Deloitte) is retained to provide independent advice to the Remuneration Committee as required.
+The Remuneration Committee is authorised to retain remuneration consultants or other advisers (following a consideration of all factors relevant to the independence of the relevant remuneration consultant or other adviser) to assist it in fulfilling its duties.
+Deloitte LLP ('Deloitte') is retained to provide independent advice to the Remuneration Committee as required with respect to the remuneration of the Company's Directors and executive officers.
 Deloitte is a member of the Remuneration Consultants Group and, as such, voluntarily operates under the Code of Conduct in relation to executive remuneration consulting in the UK.
-Deloitte's fees for providing remuneration advice to the Remuneration Committee were £23,450 for the year ended 31 December 2017.
-On 12 August 2016, Intertain retained Deloitte to assist the Board and the Board of Directors of Intertain (the 'Intertain Board') in developing Director remuneration packages and to provide guidance on a remuneration framework that is in line with industry best practices and standards for UK listed companies.
-Deloitte received remuneration-related fees of C\$33,230 from Intertain for services relating to Director remuneration for the financial year ended 31 December 2016.
-Deloitte received other fees of approximately C\$1,022,500 for non-remuneration forensic accounting services provided by a different engagement team to an Independent Committee of the Intertain Board; Deloitte had originally been retained to provide these services in late 2015 and it completed its work on the Independent Committee mandate in February 2016.
-No amounts were paid to Deloitte by the Company during the financial year ended 31 December 2016.
+Deloitte's remuneration-related fees for providing remuneration advice to the Remuneration Committee were £15,826 for the year ended 31 December 2018 and £23,450 for the year ended 31 December 2017.
+Deloitte was first appointed in